Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-**IDC's Nomad**

-This is a mobile RV base with crafting workstations.

-This mod requires IDC Core and Quartz.

-It is not for multiplayer.

-It does not currently work for 1.2b27, so not currently part of this ModList.
-I'll bring it back into the ModList once IDC updates it.

----

 **Vehicle Cruise Control**: When mounted in/on a vehicle, cycle the Q-key on the keyboard to switch from Slow, Sprint, and Off.

 ---